mikedr/SpringCore/README.md

 * Create a Eclispe project (File/New/Java Project)
 * Download Spring JAR files (https://repo.spring.io/release/org/springframework/spring/5.3.6/spring-5.3.6-dist.zip)
-* Add JAR files (the located under the lib folder of that zip file) to Eclispe project (Build path)
+* Add JAR files (the located files under the lib folder of that zip file) to Eclispe project (Build path)

 The automatic way is by using a build automation tool like Maven.

 ## Inversion of control (IoC)

-The approach of outsourcing the contruction and managment of objects.
+The approach of outsourcing the construction and management of objects.

-The classic way to instatiate an object is by declaring a reference variable to an instatiation of the object.
+The classic way to instantiate an object is by declaring a reference variable to an instantiation of the object.
 But there is a software engineering best practice which is "Code an interface".
 Which let easily change an object for another one.

 ### Spring container
 * Primary functions:
-** Create and manage objects (Inversion of control)
+* Create and manage objects (Inversion of control)
-** Inject object's dependencies (Dependency injection)
+* Inject object's dependencies (Dependency injection)

 #### Configuring and spring container
 * XML configuration